sasagawa888/nprolog/document/PARA.md

     dp_parent: When the system is operating as a parent, it returns YES; otherwise, it returns NO. Even if it is a child, it will return YES if it also functions as a parent with its own children.

+    dp_child: Returns YES if it is a pure child machine without any child machines.
+Otherwise, returns NO.

+    dp_wait(Time): Wait for Time seconds.

+    dp_pause(Nth): Send a wait command to the Nth child and its child machines in the hierarchy.

+    dp_resume(Nth): Cancel the wait command for the Nth child and its child machines int the hierarchy.

 # Example

 ```